chloe-ek/Tadpool-my-part/README.md

 ---

 ## ✨ Project Highlights
-> The following features were collaboratively developed by the full team and are not included in this repo.
+> The following features were developed during the sprint by our team.
+> This public repo includes only the parts I personally implemented (noted below).

 - **🧠 Facial Verification with AWS Rekognition**